Features of high-quality crocodile leather

 Skin of crocodile

 Human beings are the only threat to crocodiles.
 People farm them mainly for their skin to make high-quality leather.
 Interconnected scales and osteoderms constitute their hides.
 Crocodile skin undergoes processing and tanning before it converts to leather.
 It is exotic due to its rarity and the timeless craftsmanship required to produce a finished hide for production uses.
-The tail, legs, head, and many other body parts contribute unique styles, creating a diverse palette, making lipstick holders and money clips out of them.
+The tail, legs, head, and many other body parts contribute unique styles, creating a diverse palette, making car covers, lipstick holders and money clips out of them.
 As a material for making accessories, crocodile skin is a constant source of wonder.
 The supply of total skins available globally is still small.
 Its rarity determines that products made of crocodile skin will never be mass market.

 Cuts of leather